 Let’s look at Abraham in Ur of the Chaldeans.

 Abraham had victory over his financial situation.
 Of course, he already had given up his home country; he had given up his nice running water, his toilet, and his dishwasher.
 Abraham was a very rich man and he lived in the most developed city in the whole world.
 He patted Sarah on the shoulder and said “Sarah, I have a wonderful idea.
 Let’s go live in a tent.
 Let’s go be just like the gypsies.”
 How do you think Sarah felt?
 “Oh, dear Abraham, what a wonderful idea!”
 So we see that Abraham had victory over his money a long time.
 Now in his tent he had nothing.
 He probably had a box on which Sarah sat to eat supper and that box was full of gold.
 That’s where all his riches were and nothing else.
 In our house, you will see pictures hanging on the wall, but it’s difficult to hang pictures on a tent wall.
 He probably had all his riches in one box.
-Not once do we read about Abraham and his family even desiring a nice home.
+Not once do we read about Abraham and his family even ___________________ a nice home.
 Abraham was a financial hero and his family had financial freedom.
 What about the “tent” you live in?
 What kind of a financial hero are you and how financially free is your wife?

 B. Lot

 Then Lot comes along.
 Lot probably was a handicap to Abraham from the very beginning.
 But he began to grow and he wanted even more elbowroom.
 Abraham then says, “Take a look around.
 Be my guest.
 Take whatever you like.
 It’s not important to me.”
 Lot says: “But it’s important to me!
 So give me the best.”
 Abraham said, “You want the best?
 Fine!”
 Lot received the very best, probably one of the very best places in the whole world, because there was the end of the beautiful river Jordan that watered that whole valley like as if it was the Garden of Eden.
 Forty years later through the hands of Lot the best place in the world turned into the worst place.
 It has been the worst place in the whole world for the last 4 thousand years.
 Abraham was totally free, and because of that freedom he could be generous and he gave the privilege to Lot.
 A year later, Abraham had more than the year before.
 That’s the way God works in our lives.
 I can’t help it.
 It’s a fact of Christian life.
 If you are free from money and you are generous, God gives you everything you need.
 Sometimes He gives us poverty, because He knows that is what we need.
 Sometimes He gives us riches, because He knows that is what we need, or we can use it for others.
 We know about Paul, that he was content in riches and poverty.
-Lot was a slave to money and material goods and lost everything.
+Lot was a ____________ to money and material goods and lost everything.
 Abraham had financial freedom and he inherited the whole country plus the future.
 Brother, choose what you prefer.

 C. Melchizedek